 Within 25 yards, I felt extremely comfortable with the gun and its ability to hit targets, both large and small.
 I like the front sight quite a bit and find it easy to focus on.
 I’m also trying to learn how to track my sights, and this bright red fiber optic tube makes that easy.

 The R1 Enhanced is a fun gun.
 It’s easy shooting, and — post-repair — seems to be quite reliable, even shooting filthy dirty trailer park ammo.
+I don’t hate it, but I don’t see myself tossing it in the range backpack often.
 However, I wouldn’t suggest it with a price around $750.
 While I like the R1 Enhanced a lot, you can find better guns for less money, hell probably better 1911s for less money.
 The Ruger SR1911 9mm model can handle +P ammunition and seems to be around the same price.

 Specifications: Remington 1911 R1 Enhanced